 When it comes to fighting games, players need something fun, competitive, and something with replayability.

 When you introduce familiar characters… and even go as far as to tell compelling stories in between battles… now you got something that really hooks into peoples emotional attachment.

 And that is where I would say many of these game succeed (and a couple fail)… have captivating story lines and characters we can care about.
 Even if you have never once seen the source material for those characters.

 So whether you came for the familiar franchises, or you came for an awesome game and felt motivated to go look up the shows/comics after the fact… there are a ton of great anime fighting games out there.

 So which ones did we decided were the best anime fighting games?
 Let’s take a look…

-What is it about anime fans wanting to see cute chicks beat the crap out of eachother?
-Haha.
+What is it about anime fans wanting to see cute girls beat the heck out of each other?